ehudson-dev/mastra_lambda/README.md

 ```

-If you want to directly invoke an agent (the only agent using this format is the example weather aget from mastra.ai):
+If you want to directly invoke an agent (the only agent using this format is the example weather agent from mastra.ai):

 ```
 {